phw/picard-docs/source/usage/submit_acoustid.rst

    When using Picard to submit acoustic fingerprints, it is recommended to enable the Fingerprint column in the table view in the right-hand pane.
-This is done by right-clicking the column header and checking the box beside "Fingerprint status".
+This is done by right-clicking the column header and checking the box beside :guilabel:`Fingerprint status`.
 This will display an icon indicating whether the AcoustID was calculated and whether it ready for submission (red = unsubmitted, grey = already submitted).